Last Updated on June 10, 2025

 “The confidence of the entire global financial system rests on the U.S. dollar.
 Confidence in the dollar rests on the solvency of the Fed’s balance sheet.
 And that solvency rests on a thin sliver of … gold.
 This is not a condition anyone at the Fed wants to acknowledge or discuss publicly.
 Even a passing reference to the importance of gold to the Fed’s solvency could start a debate on gold-to money ratios and related topics the Fed left behind in the 1970s.
 Nevertheless, gold still matters in the international monetary system.
 This is why central banks and governments keep gold in their vaults despite their public disparagement of its role.”

-Read More: Why Gold Is Important To The Monetary System
+Read More: Why Gold Is Important To The Economy And The Monetary System

 Read More: What Is The Moscow World Standard?